-Buying frozen fruits and veggies usually costs less than buying fresh, especially for out-of-season items.
-Nutritionally, they are just as healthy thanks to being picked when ripe, and frozen right away.
+Buying frozen fruits and veggies usually cost less than buying fresh, especially for out-of-season items.
+Nutritionally, they are just as healthy thanks to being picked when ripe and frozen right away.
 Things like frozen berries and leafy greens are particularly high in nutrients and help to minimize food waste since they don’t go bad as quickly.

-Click here to add this Blueberry Detox Smoothie to your That Clean Life meal plan.
+Click here to add this Blueberry Detox Smoothie to your client’s meal plan.

 #5.
 Frozen Meat & Fish

 When it comes to animal protein, quality matters.
 But buying organic meat and wild seafood can be extremely expensive.
 Luckily, you can usually grab a bag of wild salmon fillets from the freezer for about $2.50 per portion.
 Frozen organic chicken breast isn’t much more expensive than fresh conventional chicken, so you can get a better quality protein for a similar cost.
 It's also smart to buy fish and meat when it is on sale, and freeze it for use later on.

 Click here to add this One Pan Salmon with Roasted Green Beans & Cherry Tomatoes to your client’s meal plan.

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!